VITAEsports/.github/profile/README.md

 # This is the Github Page of VITA Esports

-## You can also check out our website here:
+## You can also check out our website here: rebuild version currently WIP

 ## We also have a Discord: